Further Product Model Research

 - One stakeholder from Learning Intelligence was expecting to have more take-way on Professional Development but disappointingly found the result “too broad”.
 Hence more questions and discussions around “What drives good teaching?” - Should Professional Development focus more on “teaching how to following standards” or “teaching how to teach (in terms of pedagogy)”?

-Service BluePrints - Front Stage
+Output: Service BluePrints - Front Stage

 - Analyze raw data collected from qualitative studies in Mexico, China and Turkey.
 Turn sticky notes and categorized data set into MURAL board to further capture and fine-tune the elements for blueprints.

 - Detail customer experience through the service as the core of current-states blueprints.
-Identify service patterns for each persona to drive experience consistency and alignment across different territories, and to balance the information density.
+Identify service patterns for each persona to drive experience consistency and alignment across different markets, and to balance the information density.

 Socializing the field research is very important to raise the profile of UX in a global organization.
 E.g. providing access to video recordings of our legacy digital platforms and new designs being evaluated and being totally transparent about the design process, particularly in relation to evidence gathered, and sharing it as broadly and openly as possible.
 It’s almost impossible to overstate the power first-hand observation to demonstrate a design problem or solution to stakeholders.
 Positioning that learning in a constructive and solution-orientated way is vital.